 Few journalists visit this swath of land along the Turkish border, which is about half the size of Belgium.
 It's difficult to reach and thus expensive, requiring a long journey from northern Iraq and a crossing of the Tigris by small boat onto Syrian soil.
 The Kurdish Regional Government of northern Iraq (KRG) is not sympathetic to the Kurds of Rojava, and makes access very difficult and sometimes impossible.

 The few journalists who make it there tend to focus on the fight with ISIS, assuming that this is what most concerns western audiences.
-Rojava is safer than the main combat zones of Syria, but still suffers horrific suicide bombings, and western visitors would of course make a fine catch for Daesh kidnappers.
+Rojava is safer than the main combat zones of Syria but still suffers horrific suicide bombings, and western visitors would, of course, make a fine catch for Daesh kidnappers.

 As a result, very little has been reported about the remarkable political experiment of Rojava.

-"From what I saw, this political transformation enjoyed widespread support from all: Kurds, Arabs, women and men, young and old.
+"From what I saw, this political transformation enjoyed widespread support from all: Kurds, Arabs, women, and men; young and old.
 Why wouldn't it?
 The whole point is to give everyone a say in their own government."

 Ironically, however, the inspiration for the revolution was very much top-down.
 Abdullah Öcalan, the leader of the PKK (the Kurdish guerrilla movement in Turkey), read Murray Bookchin's works while in a Turkish jail on an island in the Sea of Marmara (where he remains).
 Once a Marxist-Leninist and a ruthless military leader, Öcalan became convinced that self-government without the state was the way forward for the Kurdish people.
-He moulded Bookchin's philosophy for the Kurdish context, calling it "democratic confederalism".
+He molded Bookchin's philosophy for the Kurdish context, calling it "democratic confederalism."
 The Syrian Kurdish PYD is closely associated with the PKK.
 Following Öcalan, its cadres adopted democratic confederalism and implemented it in Syria.

 Our film about the search for a better democracy is dedicated to her.